CancerCollaboratory/dockstore-tool-bamstats/README.md

 ## Building Manually

-Normally you would let [Quay.io](http://quay.io) build this.
+Normally you would let GitHub actions build this.
 But, if you need to build manually you would execute:

-    docker build -t collaboratory/dockstore-tool-bamstats:1.25-3 .
+    docker build -t ghcr.io/dockstore/dockstore-tool-bamstats:1.25-8 .

 ## Running Manually